 SQL Server Agent (Agent) – one of the original features of SQL Server that is probably predates to SQL Server 2000.
-Agent enables ease scheduling of routine tasks without leaving the comfort of SQL Server Management Studio (SSMS) while SQL Server is storing all the related data under msdb database tables.
-This blog is going to discuss the need for more features in SQL Server Agent, the making of SQL Server Agent 2.0.
+Agent enables ease of scheduling routine tasks without leaving the comfort zone of SQL Server Management Studio (SSMS) while SQL Server is storing all the related data under msdb database tables.
+This blog is going to discuss the need for more features in SQL Server Agent, essentially making the case for a SQL Server Agent 2.0.

 I know everything nowadays is about Azure, but let’s not forget that a big chunk of SQL Server clients (on-premise, SQL Azure Managed Instance, Azure VM) are not ready or just can’t go to a contained SQL Database product.
 There is still enough market for batched processing and not everything needs to be real-time/data streaming.

-Unfortunately while SQL Server Agent (Agent) is still quite awesome at what it does, its not advanced enough for Enterprise.
+Unfortunately while Agent is still quite awesome at what it does, its not advanced enough for an Enterprise.
 Of course its light years ahead of scheduling jobs in Oracle/MySQL/AWS Lambda (a.k.a. cron jobs) or in general anything that is Unix based due to required knowledge of scripting and need for an extra tool to calculate schedule expression like https://crontab.guru/.
 Unfortunately, with all the new SQL Server features that were introduced starting from 2005, Agent didn’t get enough TLC – its mostly the same original interface that allows you to schedule routine task in few easy steps: create a job, create step(s) within the job, define condition to move to a next step, and create or select a schedule.
-The problems is it is not advanced enough.
+The problems is, it is not advanced enough for 2020.

-IMHO, Agent needs more features and an advanced interface.
-I think small changes to SSMS and maybe some changes to msdb schema would be needed.
+IMHO, Agent needs more features added.
+I think small changes to SSMS and maybe minor changes to msdb schema would be needed.

 I would recommend to give more power to the user by: